MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Appendix

 We trained DeBERTa-v3 experiments in parallel on A4000 GPUs, using about 20GB of GPU memory.
 Three runs of fine-tuning models for every question with 400 updates took about two GPU-days per learning rate setting.

-We trained BigBird experiments in parallel on A4000, A5000, and A100 GPUs, choosing the minimum GPU size required to accomodate the GPU usage of the model, which varied with the maximimum deal point text length.
-The experiments with the longest deal point text lengths required about 75 GB of GPU memory.
+We trained BigBird experiments in parallel on A4000, A5000, and A100 GPUs, choosing the minimum GPU size required to accomodate the GPU usage of the single-task model, which varied with each model's maximimum deal point text length.
+The single-task models corresponding to questions with the longest deal point texts required about 75 GB of GPU memory.
 Three runs of fine-tuning models for every question with 800 updates took 4 to 5 GPU-days per learning rate setting.

-Multi-task models were trained on a A100 GPU.
-3 runs of 6 epochs of training took about $6$ GPU-hours per learning rate setting and model.
+Multi-task models were trained on an A100 GPU and used more memory than their single-task equivalents.
+Three runs of 6 epochs of training took about 6 GPU-hours per learning rate setting and model.